-Just as many of us internalize the feeling that we are too different to be loved, some of us also internalize the belief that we do not deserve to be loved or be happy.
-But if someone has told you that you do not deserve happiness, no matter what their reason or who they are… they are wrong.
+Just as many of us internalize the feeling that we are too different to be loved, some also internalize the belief that we do not deserve to be loved or happy.
+But if someone has told you that you do not deserve happiness, no matter their reason or who they are… they are wrong.

-Everyone experiences at least the occasional bout of jealousy—jealousy is the fear we are going to lose something because of what somebody else has.
+Everyone experiences at least the occasional bout of jealousy—jealousy is the fear we will lose something because of what somebody else has.
 And for many of us, it has a basis in previous experience.

 If you fear losing someone, it is a good idea to ask yourself why.
 Sometimes there is a real problem in the relationship you need to confront.
 Other times, you just have to confront the other toxic belief that you are not worthy of being loved.
 Either way, trust is what makes your relationship strong, not fear of loss.

 5. Criticism Is Always Personal

 It is hard to take criticism from a loved one or a total stranger.
 When someone criticizes us, it is easy to find ourselves on the defensive.
 This is because many of us have the deep-rooted belief that criticism is always personal.